 Will an impact wrench remove wheel nuts?

-Absolutely.
-The Impact wrench excels at wheel and lug nut fastening or removal.
+Yes, the impact wrench excels at wheel and lug nut fastening or removal.